 It's easy to focus on the basics when evaluating your doctor.
 Did they go to medical school?
 Do they have a good reputation with patients and the medical community?
 These questions are an important part of choosing and building a relationship with your physician, but we also believe knowing more about your physician leads to better communication about your healthcare!
 At CSA Surgical Center, we want you to have a familiar face behind the stethoscope.
 It can make all the difference to your quality of care!

-Meet Columbia Surgical Associates' newest member of the team, Dr. Leslie Shock!
-Dr. Shock is a Missouri native & specializes in many areas of plastic surgery, including breast reconstructive surgery, upper extremity procedures, cosmetic surgery and more.
+Meet CSA Surgical's newest member of the team, Dr. Leslie Shock!
+Dr. Shock is a Missouri native & specializes in many areas of plastic surgery, including breast reconstructive surgery, cosmetic surgery and more.
 Follow along below to hear her story and learn about her talented career.
 We're so excited to have her with us!

 - When did you know you wanted to become a doctor?
 What about choosing plastics as your specialty?